Province of Cáceres: Geography

 The northern natural border of the province is formed by the east–west running Sierra de Gredos which is part of the Sistema Central.
 The valleys North of Cáceres include the Valle del Jerte, the gorges of la Vera, the Ambroz Valley, and Las Hurdes with mountain rivers and natural pools.
 The southern border consists of the Montes de Toledo.
 The remainder of the province is a plain, through which the river Tagus and its tributaries run.
-The mountains are rich in wildlife, and in 1979 a nature park was created at Monfragüe.
+The mountains are rich in wildlife, and in 1979, a nature park was created at Monfragüe.

 Population

 The historical population is given in the following chart:

 Economy

-The plain is fertile and irrigation is used to raise cereals, tobacco, tomatoes, peppers and cherries, as well as cattle and pigs as some of the most important agricultural products.
+The plain is fertile, and irrigation is used to raise cereals, tobacco, tomatoes, peppers and cherries, as well as cattle and pigs as some of the most important agricultural products.

-The Gabriel y Galán dam one of 3 on the Alagón River produces most of the hydroelectric power for the province.
+The Gabriel y Galán dam, one of three on the Alagón River, produces most of the hydroelectric power for the province.

-The third largerst photovoltaic installation in Spain (after the 500 MW Núñez de Balboa solar plant and the 493 MW Mula project) at 300 MW is located in Talavan.
+The third largest photovoltaic installation in Spain (after the 500 MW Núñez de Balboa solar plant and the 493 MW Mula project), at 300 MW, is located in Talaván.